Regular procedure

 In the administrative phase of the procedure, free legal counselling and assistance is provided by NGOs through projects funded by the national Asylum, Migration and Integration Fund (AMIF) scheme and UNHCR Romania.
 The Romanian National Council for Refugees (CNRR) provides specialised legal counselling and assistance to all asylum seekers upon request in the 6 Regional Centres for Accommodation and Procedures for Asylum Seekers, through a project funded by the national Asylum, Migration and Integration Fund (AMIF) programme.
 CNRR’s legal counsellors have an office in the regional centres where they are available every weekday for 8 hours per day.

 The legal counsellors provide information with respect to the rights and obligations, the house rules of the Regional Centre, the asylum procedure and steps to be followed.
 They also prepare asylum seekers for the personal interview and once the decision is communicated to them, they also explain the decision and the possibility to challenge it.
 Information and counselling are provided on other matters related to the asylum procedure requested by the asylum seeker.
-The legal counsellor may assist the asylum seeker during his or her personal interview if he or she requests so.
+The legal counsellor may assist the asylum seeker during their personal interview if they request so.

 Legal representation by a lawyer under the Legal Aid Act includes representation in the administrative phase of the procedure.[122]
 According to Article 35 of the Legal Aid Act, legal aid may also be extra-judicial and consist in consultations, filing of applications, petitions, referrals, initiation of other related legal steps, as well as representation before public authorities or institutions other than judicial or with jurisdictional powers, with a view to achieving the individual’s legitimate rights or interests.
 This was confirmed by the National Union of Romanian Bar Associations.[123]
 However, according to the head of the Judicial Assistance Service at the Bucharest Bar Association no legal aid applications for representation in the administrative phase of the procedure had been lodged until now in any of the regional centres.

-In all other cases, the asylum seeker has to pay the lawyer’s fee if he or she wishes to be represented by a lawyer during the personal interview.
+In all other cases, the asylum seeker has to pay the lawyer’s fee if they wish to be represented by a lawyer during the personal interview.

 Legal assistance in appeals

-The Administrative County Court Timiş reported two applications.[97]
-CNRR reported 17 applications submitted.[98]
+The Administrative County Court Timiş reported two applications in 2022.[131]
+CNRR reported 17 applications submitted.[132]

 The Regional court Rădăuţi reported that in the 60 appeals registered in 2022, seven applications for state legal aid were made and all were admitted.[135]
 CNRR reported 62 applications made in Rădăuţi in 2022.[136]